wp-plugins/adrotate/readme.txt

 * Warns you on the dashboard when ads are about to expire
 * Use shortcodes, widgets or PHP to put ads on your site

 NOTE: Certain features are exclusive to AdRotate PRO.
-Learn more about what AdRotate will do for you in the [features list](http://www.adrotateplugin.com/features/).
+Learn more about what AdRotate Pro will do for you in the [features list](http://www.adrotateplugin.com/features/).

 == Installation ==